menu

 Hayes Barton is a suburban neighborhood (based on population density) located in Raleigh, North Carolina.

 Hayes Barton real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and townhomes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Hayes Barton neighborhood are older, well-established, built between 1940 and 1969.
-A number of residences were also built before 1940.
+A number of residences were also built between 2000 and the present.

 Notable & Unique Neighborhood Characteristics